michieltjampens/dcafs/docs/Basics.md

 So the main difference is that hello and wakeup send data to somewhere, while open,idle and close are local commands.

 For the next example, we'll shut down both instances.
-Shutting down the dummy can be done by sending `S1:sd` to it.
+Shutting down the dummy can be done by sending `dice:sd` to it.
 Then use `sd` to close the regular one.
 > Note: The full command is sd:reason, this allows the user to give a reason for the shutdown that will be logged.